l0rdn1kk0n/wicket-clientside-logging/README.md

 		.replaceWindowOnError()			// whether to replace window.onerror or not (default: true) .wrapWicketLog()				// whether to wrap Wicket.Log or not, all calls to Wicket.Log will be sent to server and to original Wicket.Log object (default: false)
 		.wrapWindowOnError()			// whether to wrap window.onerror or not, all window.onerror events will be sent to server and to original window.onerror handler (default: false)
-		.flushMessagesOnUnload()		// If set to true all log messages will be sent synchronously to server when a page unload event is fired (default: true)
+		.logAdditionalErrors()			// whether to log all window.onerror messages or just the first one (default: true) .flushMessagesOnUnload()		// If set to true all log messages will be sent synchronously to server when a page unload event is fired (default: true)
 		.collectClientInfos()			// If set to true some client data will be collected too; user-agent, screen/window size, ajaxBaseUrl (default: true)
 		.collectionTimer(duration)		// Sets the interval between two server calls, all messages between will be queued, this is only used if collectionType is set to "timer" (default: 5000)